Change Started

 The addition of tiger reserves in India is bound to strengthen the conservation of the species with ongoing technical and financial assistance from the National Tiger Conservation Authority under Project Tiger.

-The success of India in conserving and doubling its wild tiger population in about 12 years, much before the targeted year of 2022 as per the St. Petersburg Declaration, is admirable.
+India’s success in conserving and doubling its wild tiger population in about 12 years, much before the targeted year of 2022, as per the St. Petersburg Declaration, is admirable.

 You Might also like to Read

-Know about Tigers – reasons behind the declining population and some other interesting facts.
+Know about Tigers – reasons behind the declining population and other interesting facts.
 Read here.

 If you like going to Jungle Safaris or exploring other Tiger Reserves in India?
 Read here.